NickBullaro/Chatbox-Project/README.md

   a) `npm run watch`.
 If prompted to install webpack-cli, type "yes"
   b) In a new terminal, `python app.py`
   c) Preview Running Application (might have to clear your cache by doing a hard refresh)

+# Setting up Heroku and pushing your database to it

+1. Log into heroku: `heroku login -i`
+2. Create a new Heroku app: `heroku create`
+3. Create Herkou postgresql: `heroku addons:create heroku-postgresql:hobby-dev`
+4. Follow these steps to alter the table owner:
+  a) Enter `psql` in the terminal
+  b) Enter `ALTER DATABASE postgres OWNER TO <user>` where <user> is your username from 7b
+  c) A message should pop up saying 'ALTER DATABASE' if it worked.
+  d) Next, enter `\l` and you should see your user in the Owner column next to postgres.
+4. Push your local database to Heroku: `PGUSER=<user> heroku pg:push postgres DATABASE_URL` where <user> is the same as in your DATABASE_URL in sql.env.
+If that doesn't work, remove the 'PGUSER=<user>' from the command and try again.
+5. Check to see if it worked: `heroku pg:psql` followed by `SELECT * FROM messages`.
+It should output a blank table with 2 columns.
+6. Configure your PROCFILE and requrements.txt to make sure you have everything you need to run the app.
+7. Push your app to Heroku: `git push heroku master`
+8. Navigate to your new Heroku app!

+# Known Issues
+1. One known issue is

+2. Another known issue is

+3. Another known issue is

+# Improvements